 Examples of research topics and their implications that are or could be funded by the institutes include—

 Gene by environment interactions, including epigenetic effects, over time and lifespan developmental phases

-(Implications: better understanding of interactions among social, genetic and environmental factors affecting mental and physical illnesses, health and well-being, and health disparities, child development, in utero-exposures and later developmental trajectories)
+(Implications: better understanding of interactions among social, genetic, and environmental factors affecting mental and physical illnesses, health and well-being, health disparities, child development, in utero exposures, and later developmental trajectories)